 Studies show that people who don’t have routine suffer from stress, poor sleep and poor eating.
 Naturally, these will lead to poor health.
 We know how stress takes a toll on our health.
 If you don’t have a routine for meals, you will have poor eating because you will end up eating instant noodles and canned goods or just bread and soft drinks (ugh!).
 No routine also means ineffective use of time where things that need to be done are left undone or half-done because you get easily distracted.
 Instead of washing the dishes, you get distracted by a beep from your phone, answer a silly message and you continue scrolling your messages and clicking “like” on facebook and by the time you know it, it’s lunchtime and you didn’t finish the dishes, much less cook lunch.
 What a chaotic life!

 Nature dictated what we were to eat- we can plant corn anytime but the harvest would not be as good as when it is planted in the right season.
 That goes for most, if not all, plants.
 People already discovered what plants were good for this and that season and this knowledge passed on to succeeding generations.
 So people planted more or less the same crops.
 (And there was no IRRI then (International Rice Research Institute) that experimented on tinkering with rice varieties.)
-Thus, in choosing what to plant, there was minimal stress because you knew already what to plant even for next year.
+Thus, in choosing what to plant, there was minimal stress because you knew already what to plant even for next year so you saved seeds.
 Moreover, people ate what they planted because there was no public market.
 So there was no stress in meal planning because there were not a lot of choices.
 Cooking was routine.
 And again, science has shown that eating the foods in season, grown naturally, gives the best nutrients and is harmony with the rhythm of your body.
 Nowadays, what food choices do you have to make?

 “For God has given us a spirit not of fear but of power and love and self-control.”
 2Timothy 1:7